Interested in volunteering with Campus Health & Wellbeing?

 All undergraduate Cal Poly students are welcome to apply.
-Applicants must commit to and be available for a 1.5 year-long commitment starting Spring Quarter.
-Additional training and support may be required.
+Applicants must commit to at least a quarter and have taken the CPE certification (training provided).
+Additional training and support may be required via Canvas.
 A minimum GPA of 2.50 is required throughout your tenure with PULSE.

 Questions about getting involved?
 Email our Health Education Specialist!

 There are many ways to get involved in this movement, based on your emotional capacity, energy levels, privilege to leverage, etc. Everyone has a place in prevention

 Get started with Safer

 - Follow Safer (@calpolysafer) on our social media & repost our information to spread education to your peers

 - Subscribe to one of our monthly newsletters